Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): The clustered Network Information Criterion

 whereas in the cluster-based Fisher information matrix $\hat{K}_c$ in NICc, it is:

-If observations within the same cluster are closer in value to each other (showing stronger correlation between observations), the gradient vector for each observation will tend to have the same sign and similar values.
-Thus, a larger number of correlated observations within a cluster will result in a larger $\hat{K}_c(q, q)$ compared to $\hat{K}(q, q)$, leading to a higher penalty in NICc than in unclustered NIC.
-As the number of parameters $p$ increases in more complex models, the $\text{trace}[\hat{J}^{-1}\hat{K}_c]$ in NICc increases to a greater extent than the $\text{trace}[\hat{J}^{-1}\hat{K}]$ in unclustered NIC.
+If observations within the same cluster are closer in value to each other (positively correlated \cite{mccullagh_generalized_2019}), the within-cluster gradient vectors are also positively correlated by having the same sign and similar values.
+Thus, a larger number of correlated observations within a cluster will result in a larger $\hat{K}_c(q, q)$ compared to $\hat{K}(q, q)$, leading to a higher penalty in NICc than in NIC.
+As the number of parameters $p$ increases in more complex models, the $\text{trace}[\hat{J}^{-1}\hat{K}_c]$ in NICc increases to a greater extent than the $\text{trace}[\hat{J}^{-1}\hat{K}]$ in NIC.
+As shown in Figure \ref{fig:penalty}, NICc imposes larger penalties compared to NIC and AIC when the number of positively correlated observations within clusters increases, and when the strength of correlation within clusters increases.
+Consequently, NICc can more effectively prevent over-parameterized prediction models developed on strongly clustered data compared to NIC and AIC.